entellopy/entellopy/README.md

 ## Hi there 👋
 Economist and data strategist with 10+ years in analytics, now applying that expertise to organizations by helping them refine processes, validate pre‑launch strategies, and align marketing with data‑driven insights.
-Passionate about turning knowledge into innovation, resilience, and sustainable outcomes that drive measurable impact.
+<br>Passionate about turning knowledge into innovation, resilience, and sustainable outcomes that drive measurable impact.

 ### Current Work
 - I'm working on connecting with startups to provide consulting feedback and identify areas of improve.